zzfima/docs.ru-ru/docs/framework/wcf/feature-details/wcf-web-http-formatting.md

     [WebGet]
      public string EchoWithGet(string s)
     {
         // if a format query string parameter has been specified, set the response format to that.
 If no such
-         // query string parameter exists the Accept header will be used
-        string formatQueryStringValue = WebOperationContext.Current.IncomingRequest.UriTemplateMatch.QueryParameters["format"];
+        // query string parameter exists the Accept header will be used string formatQueryStringValue = WebOperationContext.Current.IncomingRequest.UriTemplateMatch.QueryParameters["format"];
         if (!string.IsNullOrEmpty(formatQueryStringValue))
         {
             if (formatQueryStringValue.Equals("xml", System.StringComparison.OrdinalIgnoreCase))
             {
                 WebOperationContext.Current.OutgoingResponse.Format = WebMessageFormat.Xml;
             }
             else if (formatQueryStringValue.Equals("json", System.StringComparison.OrdinalIgnoreCase))
             {
                 WebOperationContext.Current.OutgoingResponse.Format = WebMessageFormat.Json;
             }
             else
             {
-                 throw new WebFaultException<string>(string.Format("Unsupported format '{0}'", formatQueryStringValue), HttpStatusCode.BadRequest);
+                throw new WebFaultException<string>($"Unsupported format '{formatQueryStringValue}'",   HttpStatusCode.BadRequest);
             }
         }
         return "You said " + s;